-The lawsuit accuses Boxill of refusing to return the tracks in violation of a contract he had with the late artist.
-The lawsuit was initially filed in Carver County district court Friday, but was refiled in federal court Tuesday because Boxill, who has worked with 2Pac, Gladys Knight, Janet Jackson and others, works in California.
+According to St Paul's KSTP, the lawsuit accuses Boxill of refusing to return the tracks in violation of a contract he made with the late artist.
+The lawsuit was initially filed in Carver County district court Friday, but was re-filed in federal court Tuesday because Boxill, who has worked with 2Pac, Gladys Knight, Janet Jackson and others, works in California.

 In a statement provided to Billboard, Prince's estate said Boxill is violating a signed agreement that stated all recordings made during the Prince sessions would remain the artist's sole and exclusive property.
 "Mr. Boxill did not comply with his agreement," the estate said.
 "Instead, Mr. Boxill maintained copies of certain tracks, waited until after Prince's tragic death, and is now attempting to release tracks without the authorization of the Estate and in violation of the agreement and applicable law."

-A press release announcing the Deliverance collection claims the "undiscovered studio recordings" were cut between 2006 and 2008 and will be released via RMA (Rogue Music Alliance), with a physical version of the set scheduled to drop June 2.
+A press release announcing the Deliverance collection claims the "undiscovered studio recordings" were cut from 2006-2008 and will be released via RMA (Rogue Music Alliance), with a physical version of the set scheduled to drop June 2.

 According to the RMA statement, Prince and Boxill co-wrote and co-produced all of the tracks beginning in 2006.
 Boxill spent the past year after Prince's passing completing the compositions and arrangements, finishing the production and mixing the songs.
 "Prince once told me that he would go to bed every night thinking of ways to bypass major labels and get his music directly to the public," he is quoted as saying.
 "When considering how to release this important work, we decided to go independent because that's what Prince would have wanted."